 Before you leave, also check out 15 awesome painted tile projects here.

 I get asked a lot if you can use this floor tile paint on a kitchen tile backsplash.
 I’m sure you can but it’s formulated for a floor.
-If you are looking to paint a tile backsplash, check out my post below.
+There are a handful of products that are specifically made for backsplash and bathroom tile.
+For best results, you might want to refer to that type of paint before choosing this for a backsplash.

 Let’s get back to painting this outdated tile floor…